 Typhoon-Based Line Cards

-The second generation of the ASR 9000 Series Ethernet line cards are often referred to as Typhoon-based line cards.
+The second generation of the ASR 9000 Series Ethernet line cards are often referred to as Typhoon-based (or Enhanced Ethernet) line cards.
 The term comes from the NPs that are used on these line cards.

 These data sheets provide additional information about Typhoon-based line cards: